aecombs/aecombs/README.md

 Hi, I’m Alicia!
-I used to sing opera and now I play with computers.
+I used to sing opera, but now I play with computers.

 **Linkedin**: linkedin.com/in/aecombs